 - Also the output current was only

-If the phone will get some heavy load e.g. a video game it may start shutting down or
+If the phone gets some heavy load e.g. a video game it may start shutting down or

 the phone the battery is at 100% all the time.
 The battery % may fall because